pennystack/Simulation-For-HIV-Dataset/README.md

 # 🧬 HIV Dataset Simulation code
-<sub> A simulation framework based on the non-homogeneous semi-Markov hypothesis. </sub>
+*A simulation framework based on the non-homogeneous semi-Markov hypothesis.*